Forty Thousand Kilometers Under Quantum Protection: Discussion and conclusions

 \section{Discussion and conclusions}

-~~\\ The standard assumption in quantum cryptography, known as channel device independence, posits that all leakages from the quantum channel can be fully exploited by an eavesdropper.
-This assumption limits key rates to the PLOB bound\,\cite{PLOB}, where the maximum rate scales as $-\log_2(1 - \eta)$ bits per channel with the transmittivity $\eta$, making the rates impractically small at long distances.
-By considering the physical quantum principles of the signals' transmission and introducing physical loss control, we change this paradigm.
-In our approach, legitimate users can check what fraction of losses is available to the eavesdropper and make sure that this fraction contains a deficient quantity of information.
-While Eve must face the thorny task of discriminating between weak quantum states, Bob receives signals containing relatively large numbers of photons and has a vast information advantage.
-By utilizing end-to-end line tomography and by capitalizing on the fact that the natural losses are virtually impossible to be exploited by an eavesdropper, our approach lifts the PLOB restriction, and significantly extends the distance over which practical QKD can be implemented without compromising security: particularly, without relying on trusted nodes.
-Unlike trusted nodes, optical amplifiers do not convert sent quantum information into the classical form, and are controlled directly by users with their end-to-end control.
+Quantum cryptography typically assumes channel device independence, suggesting that an eavesdropper can fully exploit all leakages from the quantum channel.
+This assumption constrains key rates to the PLOB bound\,\cite{PLOB}, where the maximum rate scales as $-\log_2(1 - T)$ bits per channel with the transmittivity $T$.
+Consequently, key rates become impractically small over long distances.

+By examining the physical quantum principles governing signal transmission and implementing physical loss control, we shifted this paradigm.
+In our approach, legitimate users can determine the fraction of losses accessible to an eavesdropper and ensure it contains insufficient information.
+While Eve struggles to discriminate between weak quantum states, Bob receives signals with relatively large numbers of photons, granting him a significant information advantage.
+Our approach employs end-to-end line tomography and leverages the impossibility of exploiting natural losses.
+As a result, the PLOB constraint is lifted, significantly extending the practical implementation of QKD over long distances without sacrificing security---notably, without relying on trusted nodes.
+Optical amplifiers, unlike trusted nodes, do not convert quantum information into classical form and are directly controlled by users through end-to-end control.

+In this study, we analyzed a physical model restricting Eve to the possibility of local leakage exploitation, demonstrating the security of loss control-based QKD under long-distance transmission and high signal intensity conditions.
+Our forthcoming mathematical research will explore alternative physical models involving more complex actions by Eve and will provide further security proofs, particularly dealing with the finite key length and security parameter\cite{portmann2022security}.

 The proposed approach maintains the fundamental advantage of the QKD, everlasting security\,\cite{unruh2013everlasting,portmann2022security,stebila2009case,alleaume2010quantum}, ensuring that distributed keys will remain secure even against future technologies or attacks that may be developed.
 In the forthcoming publication, we will address the experimental realization of the QKD based on our approach for the transmission distance over 1000 kilometers.